streamx-hub/streamx-eds-project-template/README.md

 # streamx-eds-template
-This is a template repository for quickly setting up Edge Delivery Services + StreamX
+This repository provides a template for quickly setting up a project using **Edge Delivery Services** with **StreamX**.

+Before running the project, make sure to replace all required placeholders.
+You can find them by searching the codebase for the `<REQUIRED_VALUE>` token.